 So here Keats moves from the epic imagery of the celestial and mountains and oceans to the more intimate, of feeling the rise and fall of his beloved’s breast as they recline together.
 But he reuses the same language, the ‘soft fall and rise’ echoes the ‘new soft-fallen mask’ of the snow as though nature and humans work in harmony and all is in sync.

 And so live ever—or else swoon to death.

-Just like the star his eyes will remain open and his position decided.
-In the speaker’s world he does not look out over the barren moors and mountains or over the priest-like waters, he listens to his lover’s tender breaths and “live ever.” tHe only way he would face death now is if the emotions became too strong and he “swoon[ed] to death.”
+However, in the speaker’s world he does not look out over the barren moors and mountains or the priest-like waters, he listens to his lover’s tender breaths and “live ever.”
+The only way he would face death now is if the emotions became too strong and he “swoon[ed] to death.”

 The final two lines also suggest that the speaker is content to be human since the star is inanimate and thus never able to enjoy human togetherness.
 Although he envies its immortality, it is he who is fortuitous enough to share this moment with his love.
 The repetition of ‘Still’ initiates a pause with the reader, as though we too are to hush and contemplate this snatched moment of bliss.
 The alliterative compound adverb ‘tender-taken’ again reinforces the sense of intimacy.